When should I complete an expense report?

 How do I change the city if the system does not recognize it as a valid city?

 Occasionally, the system may not recognize a city that pre-populates from the Travel Card charge.
 In this case, select the closest major city from the drop-down menu.
-To add a city, contact PantherExpress Customer Service, and place a request to add a city to the drop-down menu.

 How do I itemize a business meal to separate the expense for alcohol when alcohol is not reimbursed or permitted on the account?